mieweb/wikiGDrive/test/md/intro-to-the-system.md

 right corner.

-1. The Patient Info toolbar displays the patient’s name and medical record number.
+1. The Patient Info toolbar displays the patient's name and medical record number.

     1. Also available in the Patient Info toolbar is the side chart icon, which displays patient historical information such as medical records, past